Gunpowder magazine: Scotland

 The remains of old storage magazines are prominent in the landscape around the old Nobel's Explosives site in Ayrshire, many protected by large earth banks which acted as blast walls; these are not all gunpowder magazines, as the site has long been associated with other explosives, particularly dynamite and ballistite.

 A gunpowder magazine was located near the site of the Low Well in the village of Barkip, also known as The Den, near Beith, North Ayrshire.

-An explosives magazine at the old Hessilhead limestone Quarry near Beith in North Ayrshire had a small section for blasting caps and a larger section for the sticks of Dynamite.
+An explosives magazine at the old Hessilhead limestone Quarry near Beith had a small section for blasting caps and a larger section for sticks of dynamite.

 A restored powder house at Culzean Castle stands close to the sea cliffs.
 It was used to store gunpowder for the battery and for the 8am daily cannon shot.

 Dockra limestone quarry lies between Barrmill, Broadstone and Gateside and had two gunpowder magazines; the older one was built some distance from the works.
 The quarries closed before WW2.

 Dumbarton Castle contained two powder magazines; both located high up on Dumbarton Rock.
 The oldest went out of use in 1748, being replaced by a new Magazine designed by William Skinner.
 The new magazine, located on The Beak, has a barrel-vaulted roof, with double doors and indirect ventilation.
 It was designed to hold 150 barrels.

 Fort George was built between the end of the Jacobite rebellion of 1745 and 1769.
 The Grand Magazine was designed to hold 2,500 barrels of gunpowder.
 It was constructed between 1757 and 1759; and was built strong enough to withstand a direct hit from a mortar.
 It has a slate roof laid on brick vaults, which sit on stone pillars.
 To prevent sparks, no iron fittings are used in the magazine: the wooden floor is held by wooden dowels; and the doors and shutters sheathed with copper sheet.